US Organization

-US Organization, also known as Organization Us or United Slaves, is a Black nationalist group in the United States founded in 1965.
+US Organization, also known as Organization Us, and derogatorily as United Slaves, is a Black nationalist group in the United States founded in 1965.
 It was established as a community organization by Hakim Jamal together with Maulana Karenga.
 It was a rival to the Black Panther Party in California.
 One of the early slogans was "Anywhere we are US is".
 "US" was also referred to "[us] black people", in opposition to their perceived oppressors ("them").

 History

 After the assassination of Malcolm X in February 1965 and the Watts riots the following August, the Black Congress was founded as a community-rebuilding effort in Watts.
 Two BC members, Maulana Karenga and Hakim Jamal, began a discussion group focused on black nationalist ideas, called the "circle of seven."
 Hakim Jamal, cousin of Malcolm X, created a magazine entitled US.
 It was a pun on the phrase "us and them" and the standard abbreviation of "United States", referring to "Us Black People" as a nation.
 This promoted the idea of black cultural unity as a distinct national identity.

 Jamal and Karenga founded the US Organization.
 They published a magazine Message to the Grassroot in 1966, in which Karenga was listed as chairman and Jamal as founder of the new group.